aeternity/protocol/channels/ON-CHAIN.md

 - `lock_period`: minimal block height interval between a channel_close_solo/last channel_slash transaction and the channel_settle transaction
 - `ttl`
 - `fee`
+- `delegates`: a list of delegate addresses.
+The delegates play a role in the solo closing sequence: except for the participants of the channel, they are the only ones that can provide a slash transaction.
 - `state_hash`: the root hash of the channel state tree; This is not validated, just kept in the channel's object
 - `nonce`